philc/vimium/README.markdown

 1.38 (Unreleased)

 - 'O' now opens Vomnibar results in a new tab.
 'B' does the same for bookmarks only.
+- Add a browser icon to quickly add sites to Vimium's exclude list.
+- Restyle options page.
+- `gi` now launches a new mode that allows the user to use tab through the input elements on the page.
+- Bugfixes.

 1.37 (07/07/2012)